dcaputo-harmoni/open-balena-delta/README.md

 - ***deltaEndpoint***: The hostname of your `open-balena-delta` instance, i.e. delta.openbalena.<yourdomain.com>

 ## Limitations and Known Issues
+- When base images change, i.e. if the `balenalib/raspberrypi4-64-debian:bookworm` tag is pointed to a new build, delta updates will not work as expected per [this thread](https://forums.balena.io/t/jetson-nano-emmc-fails-to-update-with-a-small-delta/366081) which is a known limitation of `balena-engine`.
+In this scenario, devices will download new base images and new layers, even if the delta changes are minimal.
+Recommend pinning your base images to hashes instead of tags to avoid this behavior, otherwise ensure that devices have sufficient storage capacity to handle 2x your app stack.
+Alternatively, per the thread above, you can run a "delete then download" update if devices are storage constrained.
-- Needs some form of authentication for rsync download endpoint
+- Needs some form of authentication for rsync download endpoint.

 ## Credits

-- Major kudos to the balena team for developing [balena-engine](https://github.com/balena-os/balena-engine), an amazing tool that improves on docker specifically for embedded and IoT use cases
+- Major kudos to the balena team for developing [balena-engine](https://github.com/balena-os/balena-engine), an amazing tool that improves on docker specifically for embedded and IoT use cases.